fangdai-dear/Tiger-Model/README.md

 pharmapsychotic's CLIP model, available [here](https://github.com/pharmapsychotic/clip-interrogator)

 ## Licence
 The code is distributed under the Apache License 2.0.
-It can be used for non-commercial purposes only after the publication of the article.
 For any commercial use, please contact the author for permission.